-ASSAULT & BATTERY ATTORNEYS IN TALLAHASSEE, FL
+ASSAULT LAWYERS IN TALLAHASSEE, FL

 Tallahassee Assault & Battery

-If you’ve you’re a victim of assault or battery, Morgan & Morgan wants to hear from you.
+If you’ve been a victim of assault or battery, Morgan & Morgan wants to hear from you.
 Our Florida assault and battery attorneys are passionate about fighting for the rights of victims.
 We’re ready to be by your side during these trying times and work to obtain the financial compensation you deserve.

 Assault and Battery